Beef Market Taskforce: Is Beef Plan Movement represented?

 It’s taking place as a video conference rather than a physical meeting, due to Covid-19 restrictions.

 Late last week, the Department of Agriculture, Food and the Marine sent out invitations to stakeholder representatives in advance of the meeting.
-However, a lot has happened since January where one stakeholder group is concerned.

-That’s a brief outline of the context.
 As for today, and the ongoing Beef Market Taskforce, the questions is: Amid all of this turmoil in Beef Plan Movement, is the organisation actually represented at the meeting?